 Our Water Release and Compliance Reports can be found here.

 Importantly, Snowy Hydro does not determine releases to irrigators.
 Water released from the Murray and Tumut developments is re-regulated for irrigation and other purposes at Hume Dam on the River Murray and Blowering Dam on the Tumut River, neither of which are owned or controlled by Snowy Hydro.

-Water releases for extractive and environmental uses along the River Murray are managed by the Murray-Darling Basin Authority, principally through releases from Dartmouth and Hume Dams.
+Along the River Murray, water releases for extractive and environmental uses are managed by the Murray-Darling Basin Authority.
+The Murray-Darling Basin Authority principally manages this through releases from Dartmouth and Hume Dams.

 Snowy Hydro does not have control over the operations of Hume, Blowering, Dartmouth or Burrinjuck Dams.

-Snowy Scheme storage levels are referred to in different measurements, they being ‘Active Storage’ and ‘Gross Storage’.
+Snowy Scheme storage levels are referred to in different measurements: ‘Active Storage’ and ‘Gross Storage’.

-Active storage is the water that generally can be accessed by either pumping or through release via dams or through power stations.
-Gross storage is the total amount of water behind the dam wall including the water than cannot ordinarily be accessed due to the design of the Scheme infrastructure.
+Active storage is the water that generally can be accessed by pumping, through release via dams or through power stations.
+Gross storage is the total amount of water behind the dam wall, including the water that cannot ordinarily be accessed due to the design of the Scheme infrastructure.